Cruise ship speaker

 A year later, it was published under the title An Irresistible Temptation: The true story of Jane New and a colonial scandal.
 It sold thousands of copies and received critical acclaim, even from the academic history community.

 More books followed.
-Another four were published by Allen & Unwin as shown below.
+Another four were published by Allen & Unwin as shown below and one by a British publisher (OneWorld).
 Click on the cover images for blurbs and reviews.
-Additionally, The Peculiar Case of the Electric Constable was published by Oneworld, a British publishing company that focuses on literary fiction and "stimulating nonfiction".

 * Not available online or sitting behind a paywall.

 Captain Thunderbolt and his Lady has been contracted for an 8-part TV series with the potential for future seasons.
-The "series bible" has been produced and the pilot screenplay written.
 The producers describe it as an Australian western in the style of the Coen brothers.
-No further information can currently be revealed.

 Meanwhile, the "gaming" rights to Black Widow were purchased for a computer game.